Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Summary and Conclusions

 We plan to discuss the more challenging task of applying FEM techniques to the LB eigenproblem of full four-dimensional CDT configurations in a future work, as the refinement procedure requires more computational resources at higher dimensions.
-Apart from the geodesic overestimation, for the analysis of four-dimensional CDT configuration there is also the problem that dual graph cannot faithfully represent triangulations, since the Wick rotated spacelike and timelike links have not the same length in general (apart for $\Delta=0$), and we stress again that dual graphs are applicable only for equilateral triangulations (see Section~\ref{subsec:lap_dg}).
-Therefore, the FEM formalism (or any other formalism taking into consideration the anisotropy in four-dimensional $4$-simplices) should be used instead, and this may have, for example, important effects on the form of the dimensional reduction pattern~\cite{cdt_spectral_dim}.
+Apart from the geodesic overestimation, for the analysis of four-dimensional CDT configuration there is also the problem that dual graph cannot faithfully represent the metrical properties of triangulations, but only their adjacency relations, since the Wick rotated spacelike and timelike links have not, in general, the same length (apart for $\Delta=0$), and we stress again that the Laplacian matrix of the dual graph has a clear relation with the LB operator only for equilateral triangulations.
+Therefore, the FEM formalism (or any other formalism taking into consideration the anisotropy in four-dimensional $4$-simplices) could be used instead, and this may have, for example, important effects on the form of the dimensional reduction pattern~\cite{cdt_spectral_dim}.
 We have also left out an analysis of the structure of FEM eigenvectors, which, together with the eigenvalues, contain complete information on the geometrical properties of the manifolds.
 A possible application of the eigenvectors is briefly discussed in the Appendix, where we define a Fourier transform of the local curvature observable, which can be useful, for example, to the construction of a smoothed curvature observable (by truncating contributions from eigenvector associated to eigenvalues above a threshold).

 \acknowledgments